vidanov/lambda-nodejs-lightsail-backup/README.md

  Change the name of the ***instanceName*** in the function and set up the frequency of the backups.

   <pre><code>
-        const instanceName ="LAMP_Stack-2GB-Frankfurt-1" // Replace with your instance name, get it at your Lightsail console s. http://take.ms/dChbs

         const backupDaysMax = 7; // keep at least 7 daily backups